Y-STR and X-STR Profiling for Lineage and Complex Pedigrees

 Frequency estimation in YHRD uses a counting method: the number of observations of the queried haplotype in the relevant population group divided by the total database size for that group, with a 95% upper confidence interval calculated from the binomial distribution (the Arlequin method or the equivalent).
 For novel haplotypes (not observed in the database), YHRD applies the Augmented method (1/N+1 or similar), which provides a non-zero frequency estimate.
 The population group stratification in YHRD follows geographic and ethno-linguistic criteria and allows the examiner to choose the reference population most relevant to the case.

-In court, the Y-STR frequency from YHRD must be presented correctly to avoid the prosecutor's fallacy.
-The expert's statement is that the observed haplotype is present in X out of N haplotypes in the Y population sample for the relevant population group, meaning that the proportion of unrelated males who share this haplotype is approximately X/N. It is not a probability that the defendant is the source; that inference requires Bayesian reasoning and is for the trier of fact.
+In court, the Y-STR frequency from YHRD must be presented correctly to avoid the prosecutor's fallacy, which is covered in detail in the random match probability and likelihood ratio topic.
+The expert's statement is that the observed haplotype is present in X out of N haplotypes in the relevant population group, meaning that the proportion of unrelated males who share this haplotype is approximately X/N. It is not a probability that the defendant is the source; that inference requires Bayesian reasoning and is for the trier of fact.
 The ENFSI DNA Working Group guidance on Y-STR reporting, the SWGDAM Y-STR Interpretation Guidelines (2014, updated 2020), and the UK Forensic Science Regulator's DNA Guidance all require this framing.

 The X chromosome obeys different transmission rules for males and females, and those asymmetries make X-STR profiling the only autosomal or sex-chromosomal method that can answer certain father-daughter and grandparent kinship questions.